tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Unseen Swordbelt

+Spells of blinding and hiding woven around the ornate scabbard on this belt prevent it from being seen or noticed by any except exceedingly powerful and cunning entities (epic-tier characters, or champion-tier characters who specialize in divination or awareness).
+With your sword or other weapon hidden on this belt, you appear to be unarmed until you draw it.

+**Quirk:** Takes unholy delight in making swordbased puns, as if subconsciously trying to draw attention to the invisible sword.

+---

 #### Victory by Inches

 You must carry a single magic melee weapon that you keep attached to this item for it to manifest its power.
 When using that weapon, apply the weapon's magic bonus to miss damage.